 - For that target of 6, the -1 penalty cuts your chance of success by less than 5 percentage points, which doesn’t sound bad – except for the obvious fact that this halves your chance of success (4.62% / 9.25% = 0.50).
-If you attempt this feat multiple times, the “wee” -1 penalty means you’ll succeed only half as often.
+If you attempt this feat multiple times, the “wee” -1 penalty means that success – already rare – will come only half as often.
 Harsh!

 - For that target of 10, the +2 bonus yields a multiplier of 74.07% / 50% = 1.48, meaning this bonus boosts your chance of success by roughly a half.
 Perform the feat, say, 20 times, and where you would have expected about 10 successes without the bonus, you can now expect about 15 successes.
 Sweet!

 - And then there’s that target of 14.
 The -3 penalty yields a multiple of 62.5% / 90.74% = 0.69, cutting your chance of success to a little better than two-thirds of what it could have been.
 Maybe that’s not as bad as you’d expect from a penalty that size, but it still smarts!

 Modifiers and failure

 Let’s look at that last example from a different angle.
 Whether you focus on the -3 penalty’s effect as a multiplier or as a loss of percentage points, it’s clearly an unwelcome penalty.
 Yet it leaves you with a better than even chance of success, so it’s not that bad, right?